 This is another book that I recommend everyone read.

 It’s very short, at only 140 pages, and can be digested over a weekend.
-What you will gain are the motivation and tools to start your morning right and become more efficient throughout the day.
+What you will gain is the motivation and tools to start your morning right and become more efficient throughout the day.

 With morning routines a trending topic, Hal Elrod shares the 1 hour miracle morning routine that changed his life for the better.
-Using the acronym S.A.V.E.R.S., he explains how silence, affirmations, visualization, exercise, reading and scribing can set you up for the rest of your day.
+Using the acronym S.A.V.E.R.S., he explains how silence, affirmations, visualization, exercise, reading, and scribing can set you up for the rest of your day.
 What he discovered was by combining different self-care practices into a single hour, an hour earlier than you normally would rise, you can alter your mindset for success.

 Use Miracle Morning to motivate you to become an early riser in 2019 (if that’s what you want) and incorporate a morning routine that works.

 To read my review of Miracle Morning click here.

 If you’re an aspiring bullet journaler than this book is for you!